TEXT-S&P summary: Eesti Energia AS

 Liquidity

-We consider Eesti Energia's liquidity to be "adequate" as our criteria define this term.
+We consider Eesti Energia's liquidity to be adequate.
 This is based on expected cash resources (including FFO) amounting to more than 1.2x of cash outflows over the next 12 months, adequate headroom under financial covenants, and sound relationships with banks.

 The company's main liquidity resources are as follows:

--- As of Sept.
-30, 2012, the company had EUR232 million in cash and equivalents, and full availability under five committed bilateral revolving credit facilities amounting to EUR500 million.
-In October 2012, the total amount of the facilities was reduced to EUR400 million.
+-- As of June 30, 2012, the company had EUR136 million in cash and equivalents, and full availability under five committed bilateral revolving credit facilities amounting to EUR500 million.
 The facilities mature in September 2014 and have no restrictive financial covenants.

 -- The company has access to EUR95 million through long-term loan agreements with the European Investment Bank for financing certain investments.
 These loans can be drawn upon until December 2012.